ThomasKaiser/sbc-bench/README.md

 #### temp\_soft\_limit

-This is a Raspberry Pi 3B Plus (and CM3+) speciality with their BCM2837B0 SoC said to clock at 1400 MHz.
+This is a Raspberry Pi 3B Plus and CM3+ speciality with their BCM2837B0 SoC said to clock at 1400 MHz.
 But unless you set `temp_soft_limit=70` in `config.txt` the SoC will silently be limited to 1200 MHz once 60°C are hit.
 Since nobody knows `sbc-bench` is warning.

 ### Frequency capping (under-voltage)

 This is another Raspberry Pi speciality caused by their (in)famous 5V powering.
 [Ohm's law](https://en.wikipedia.org/wiki/Ohm%27s_law) also exists in the SBC world and low voltages combined with high currents always result in a voltage drop unless you have a proper power supply with fixed cable that can compensate for this voltage drop (read as: if you buy a Pi then always buy their appropriate USB-C wall wart as well).

-We always query ThreadX after executing all benchmarks and if you suffer from voltage drops (input voltage dropping below ~4.65V) then performance is ruined and it looks like this in detailed output:
+We query ThreadX after executing all benchmarks and if you suffered from voltage drops (input voltage sacking below ~4.65V) then performance is ruined and it looks like this in detailed output:

 <details>
   <summary>RPi reporting under-voltage and frequency capping</summary>